 If the operator selects to clear the signature, the system refreshes the screen, the signature is removed and the system restarts the Main Flow.

-If the operator selects to abort, the system executes the Abort Tender Signature Alternate Flow (section 6.4.3).
+If user selects ‘Print/Abort’, system executes process to associate printer to the device, prints the Tender Signature Receipt and logs the manual signature indicator, signature captured and the reason for the signature, sets status to Success, the use case ends and system returns to calling use case.

 If the operator accepts the entry and fails to provide the required signature, the system displays an Invalid Signature Message (section 9.1.6.2), the operator acknowledges the message and the system returns to bullet 5 above.